rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 5. If it connects, congradulations!
 Move on to the next section.

-# Using the Appium Inspector
+# Using the APPIUM Inspector